Estimation of non-uniform motion blur using a patch-based regression convolutional neural network (CNN): Introduction

 There are two main contributions of this work.
-First, the network is trained to be robust to a range of patch sizes through a training approach that alternates patch size per epoch and by removing the last two convolution layers from the network in~\cite{varela2023_patch} to allow predictions on patches smaller than size 32.
-This results in a network that can be used for prediction of non-uniform blur at a wide range of patch sizes, depending on the expected spatial scale of the blur.
-This is in contrast to most patch-based methods which are designed to operate on a fixed-size patch, usually $30\time30$ pixels, e.g.,~\cite{Sun_2015_CVPR, bahat}.
+First, a single network is trained to be robust to a range of patch sizes through a training approach that alternates patch size per epoch and by removing two convolution layers from the network in~\cite{varela2023_patch} to allow for stability in prediction for a range of patch sizes.
+This results in a network that can be used for prediction of non-uniform blur for a wide range of patch sizes, depending on the expected spatial scale of the blur and allowing for a tradeoff between prediction performance and localization of blur characteristics, and that alleviates the need to train multiple networks for multiple patch sizes which can be computationally intensive.
+This is in contrast to most patch-based methods which are designed to operate on a fixed-size patch, usually approximately $30\time30$ pixels, e.g.,~\cite{Sun_2015_CVPR, bahat, yan_2016_ieee}.
 Second, we study blur characteristic predictions in patches that overlap regions of two blur characteristics which, to the best of our knowledge, has not been studied before.
 This provides important insights for the prediction of blur characteristics in non-uniformly blurred images for methods that operate on image patches.
 Image patches can be expected to span a range of blur characteristics and blur transitions in non-uniformly blurred images and the specific performance of blur prediction networks in such scenarios is important to understand.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:background} presents an overview of models for uniform and non-uniform image blurring and a discussion of related work for image blur estimation and removal.
 Section~\ref{sec:patch_CNN} presents the patch-based regression CNN architecture, details of training, and an overview of the dataset used for training and testing.
 Section~\ref{sec:results} discusses results, including the effects of patch size on length and angle estimation and effects of overlapping blur characteristics within patches.
 Section~\ref{sec:conclusion} provides conclusions and a brief discussion of future work.